How Mycoplasma and Ureaplasma are Sexually Transmitted Infections

 Why Are Ureaplasma and Mycoplasma Not Categorised as STI’s?

 The ability of these bacteria for causing any diseases is yet to be confirmed.
 Due to lack of evidence, it is yet not known if ureaplasma or mycoplasma infections may lead to health problems.

 Some sexually transmitted infections like gonorrhea and chlamydia may cause damage to the reproductive organs thus, rendering susceptible area to further infections.
 The long term effects of ureaplasma and mycoplasma infections are not yet known.

 How Can You Prevent a Ureaplasma or a Mycoplasma Infection?

-Thus, if you have concerns related to a ureaplasma or a mycoplasma infection, it is suggested that you consult with your doctor at the STI clinic UK immediately.
+Thus, if you have concerns related to a ureaplasma or a mycoplasma infection, it is suggested that you consult with your doctor at the private sexual health clinic in London immediately.